Al-Ja'una: British Mandate era

-1948 Arab-Israeli war, depopulation, and aftermath
+1948 Palestine war, depopulation, and aftermath

-The village was depopulated during the 1948 Arab–Israeli War.
+The village was forcibly depopulated during the 1948 Arab–Israeli War.
 According to Israeli historian Benny Morris, the evacuation of the residents took place either in late April, or on 9 May, coinciding with the final attack on Safad.

 At midnight on 5–6 June 1949, the remaining villagers in Al-Ja'una (together with those of Al-Khisas and Qaytiyya) were surrounded by Israeli Defence Force units, who then forced the villagers into trucks "with brutality—with kicks, curses and maltreatment...." (according to Knesset member and Al HaMishmar editor Eliezer Peri) and left them on a hill near 'Akbara.
 When questioned about the expulsions, David Ben-Gurion responded that there was "sufficient" military justification.
 'Akbara served as a "dumping spot" for the "remainders" from various depopulated Palestinian villages, and its conditions were to remain bad for years.

 Walid Khalidi, writing in 1992 about the remains of Al-Ja'una, stated: "The settlement of Rosh Pinna occupies the village site.
 Many of the houses remain; some are used by the residents of the settlement; other stone houses have been abandoned and destroyed."